-"No worries Café & Grill moved into the space recently and they are just booming and it's like they are finally getting life," Harte said.
-"Our grocery center was just starting to see life and now there will be an office building there.
+“No worries Caf? & Grill moved into the space recently and they are just booming and it’s like they are finally getting life,” Harte said.
+“Our grocery center was just starting to see life and now there will be an office building there.
 I guess they have the right to do this.
-I'm just hoping with the design there is a chance for retail.
+I’m just hoping with the design there is a chance for retail.
 In my dream world, mixed uses would be great and it would continue to add life to the center.

 “I don’t get why in the middle of a shopping center we put office space,” he added.
 “For me, personally, I would have liked to see retail and condominiums on top.
 Technically, it has a chance for retail.
 But, I think, fundamentally, what we will have in Quarry Village is an office building.”

 If approved, Snow Farms Development wants to commence construction on the buildings as soon as one or more potential tenants enter into a letter of agreement to lease the space, according to Brighton.
 He said due to the current interest, Snow Farms Development is also considering developing the other two lots that were purchased.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.

 Park City leaders could adopt a resolution regarding the future of S.R.
 248 that maintains a concept for a redo of the entryway does not jibe with community wishes.